broadinstitute/warp/pipelines/broad/reprocessing/external/exome/ExternalExomeReprocessing.changelog.md

 # 3.1.23
 2024-07-09 (Date of Last Commit)

-* Updated tasks GermlineVariantDiscovery.wdl and QC.wdl to allow multi-cloud dockers.
+* Updated tasks GermlineVariantDiscovery.wdl and QC.wdl to allow multi-cloud dockers. cloud_provider is a new, required input.

 # 3.1.22
 2024-07-01 (Date of Last Commit)